kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 secret/mssqlserver-ca created
 ```

-Now, we are going to create an `Issuer` using the `mssqlserver-ca` secret that contains the ca-certificate we have just created.
+Now, we are going to create an `Issuer` CR using the `mssqlserver-ca` secret that contains the ca-certificate we have just created.
 Below is the YAML of the `Issuer` cr that we are going to create,

 ```yaml
 apiVersion: cert-manager.io/v1